UPDATE: JULY 5, 2023

 Please note that the Supreme Court decision does NOT impact debt relief initiated through the Public Service Loan Forgiveness program.

-If you’re confused about student loan forgiveness programs — or in a panic over the start-up of federal student loan payments in January — you’re not alone.
+If you’re confused about student loan forgiveness programs — or in a panic over the start-up of federal student loan payments — you’re not alone.

 Recent court rulings could jeopardize the Biden administration’s efforts to expand student debt relief.
 Until resolved, these legal challenges are leaving millions of borrowers in financial limbo.
 To complicate matters further, the Public Service Loan Forgiveness program, which some understood to be available only through October 31, is actually still available, albeit in a more limited fashion now that the waiver has expired.

 All these developments have left many educators scratching their heads and checking their bank balances.
 To find out more about student debt relief, sign up for one of NYSUT’s free online student loan webinars offered to members in partnership with Cambridge Credit Counseling.
 With a live presentation and Q&A session, a Cambridge certified student loan counselor will walk you through the latest updates and help you get on track.
 Attendees will also receive free access to the Cambridge Student Loan portal, along with the opportunity to schedule one-on-one counseling sessions.